Paulpey13/W2V-from-scratch/README.md

 ## Description

-This repository contains a Python implementation of the Word2Vec algorithm using negative sampling and gradient descent.
+This repository contains a Python implementation of the Word2Vec Skip-gram algorithm using negative sampling and gradient descent.
 The implementation is focused on the text from "Le Comte de Monte Cristo" by Alexandre Dumas.

 The script includes the processes of text tokenization, embedding initialization, loss function calculation, training the model with stochastic gradient descent, and evaluating the word embeddings using cosine similarity.